KaTeX/KaTeX/docs/browser.md

 <script defer src="https://cdn.jsdelivr.net/npm/katex@0.10.2/dist/katex.min.js" integrity="sha384-9Nhn55MVVN0/4OFx7EE5kpFBPsEMZxKTCnA+4fqDmg12eCTqGi6+BB2LjY8brQxJ" crossorigin="anonymous"></script>
 ```

-The loading of scripts are [deferred using `defer` attribute](https://developer.mozilla.org/en/HTML/Element/script#Attributes)
+The examples above load the script [deferred using the `defer` attribute](https://developer.mozilla.org/en/HTML/Element/script#Attributes)
 to speed up page rendering.
 The `katex` object will be available after
 [`DOMContentLoaded` event is fired on the `document`](https://developer.mozilla.org/ko/docs/Web/Reference/Events/DOMContentLoaded).
-If you do not use `defer`, `katex` object will be available after corresponding
+If you do not use `defer`, `katex` object will be available after the corresponding
 `script` tag.

 If KaTeX is not used immediately or not critical, it is possible to load KaTeX